Ensign Edward Joseph Philippe

 His original Fighter-Six Log Book

-Philippe might be the first person ever killed in combat flying the
+Philippe might be the first person ever killed in combat flying

 F6F Hellcat.